GitTools/GitVersion/docs/input/docs/reference/versioning-modes/continuous-deployment.md

 Title: Continuous Deployment
 ---

-Continuous Deployment is the process of checking into master, running all the tests and if everything goes green it is automatically pushed to production.
+Continuous Deployment is the process of checking into main, running all the tests and if everything goes green it is automatically pushed to production.

 A good case for Continuous Deployment is when using Octopus deploy, as you